 Mike Hollis (00:29:33):

 and they’re very prideful and maybe they have reasons to be, maybe they don’t. the parents are really proud of their kids.
-The coaches are influencing these kids like, oh yeah.
-You’re D one D one D one.
+The coaches are influencing these kids to like, oh yeah.
+You’re Done Done.
 So all they’re hearing is D one this whole time.
 Well, maybe they’re not division one level, you know, caliper kid.
-So they’re passing up on all these free education scholarships, call it what you want it at other schools that are just as good academically, sometimes better than a lot of the division one schools, you know, just as good, uh, athletically and their, in their sports programs as some of the, uh, division one schools out there.
+So they’re passing up on all these free education scholarships, call it what you want it at other schools that are just as good academically, sometimes better than a lot of the division one schools, you know, just as good, uh, athletically and there, in their sports programs as some of the, uh, division one schools out there.
 But these kids want that division one label.
 And they’re going to end up sitting on the bench, riding the pine for two or three years at that division one school that they had to walk onto.

 Mike Hollis (00:30:16):